-Sport: (If your chosen sport is cycling or athletics you may do your EAPI on a team game).
+Sport: (If your chosen sport is cycling or athletics you m nay do o your EAPI on a team game).

+Skills

-Strengths Skills Tactics
+Strengths Tactics

 Fitness

 Skills

 Weaknesses Tactics

 Fitness

-l thir ık I am eff fective when I play / perform because:
+I thin k I am eff ective when I play / perform because:

 My main skill weakness is because?

-Coac hing poin ts for my skill weakness:

-Skills practices: (make them progressively more difficult - think: space used, defence/attack overload, number of touches, scoring system etc. You may use diagrams to help you describe your practices.
-For dance & gymnastic activities consider progressive practices, linking moves, speed of performance.
+Coaching points for my skill weakness: Graning Farmer or my amin transmission Skills practices: (make them progressively more difficult - think: space used, defence/attack overload, number of touches, scoring system etc. You may use diagrams to help you describe your practices.
+For dance & gymnastic activities consider progressive practices, linking moves, speed of performance. and the second of the second process, and the second of performance.